pschlan/vw-mib3-map-validator/README.md

 ---------
 This tool can be useful in order to:
- - Validate a downloaded map database to check it has been downloaded and extracted correctly and/or uploaded correctly by VW
+ - Validate a downloaded map database to check it has been downloaded and extracted correctly and/or uploaded correctly by VW.
  - Validate a map update copied to an USB pen drive to ensure no data got corrupted while copying or due to a broken pen drive.
  - Validate a map update you're about to deliver to your customers when you're a big